kubevirt/containerized-data-importer/README.md

 ### Content Types

 CDI features specialized handling for two types of content: Kubevirt VM disk images and tar archives.
-The `kubevirt` content type indicates that the data being imported should be treated as a Kubevirt VM disk.
+- The `kubevirt` content type indicates that the data being imported should be treated as a Kubevirt VM disk.
 CDI will automatically decompress and convert the file from qcow2 to raw format if needed.
 It will also resize the disk to use all available space.
-The `archive` content type indicates that the data is a tar archive.
+- The `archive` content type indicates that the data is a tar archive.
 Compression is not yet supported for archives.
-CDI will extract the contents of the archive into the volume.
+CDI will extract the contents of the archive into the volume; which can then be used with either a regular pod, or a VM using Kubevirt's [filesystem](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#filesystems) feature.

 The content type can be selected by specifying the `contentType` field in the DataVolume. `kubevirt` is the default content type.

 CDI only supports certain combinations of `source` and `contentType` as indicated below:

 * `http` &rarr; `kubevirt`, `archive`
 * `registry` &rarr; `kubevirt`